nemogoc/100-days-of-code/r2-log.md

 ### R2D46 - 4/20
 New guy Tim is better.
 Really enjoyed his talk about the call stack and event queue, although I did have to watch another video (great stuff: youtube.com/watch?v=8aGhZQkoFbQ) to really get a handle on it.
 Very surprising that JS has no interrupts for items on the event queue, but I guess you can avoid blocking.

+### R2D47 - 4/21
+Worked on AJAX with XHR. syntax is busy, but not difficult.
+Important for consuming APIs.
+Definitely thinking I have the tools to begin a real project here.